Skip to content

 • Into the magic ring, work 4 sc, then pull the yarn tail to close the ring.

 • Then, work one more single crochet, but finish it using the yarn tail.
-To do this, at the final step of the stitch (when you have two loops on the hook), yarn over with the yarn tail (photo 1), and pull through both loops on the hook (photo 2).
+To do this, at the final step of the stitch, when you have two loops on the hook, yarn over with the yarn tail (see Photo 1), and pull through both loops on the hook (see Photo 2).

 Photos 1 and 2

-• Pull the yarn completely through the loop, thread the needle, and now we will make a stitch with the needle.
-To do this, insert the needle under the first sc stitch (photo 3).
+• Pull the yarn completely through the loop and thread the yarn tail onto a needle.
+Insert the needle under the first sc stitch (see Photo 3).
 Pull the yarn completely through.
-Then, insert the needle back into the same stitch the yarn end is coming from, but this time, insert it under the back loop and back bump only (photo 4).
+Then insert the needle back into the same stitch the yarn end is coming from, but this time insert it under the back loop and back bump only (see Photo 4).

 Photos 3 and 4

 • Pull the yarn completely through.
-Tighten the stitch just enough so that the join resembles a regular stitch.
+Tighten the stitch just enough so that the join resembles a regular stitch (see Photos 5 and 6).

 Photos 5 and 6